Raj141020/blinkit_dashboard/README.md

 ## Overview

-This project showcases the creation of a dynamic and interactive Power BI dashboard for analyzing sales data from an online grocery store, Blinket.
+This project showcases the creation of a dynamic and interactive Power BI dashboard for analyzing sales data from an online grocery store, blinkit.
 The aim is to provide valuable insights into the store's performance through data visualization, starting from requirement gathering to data cleaning and visualization.

 ## Project Highlights

-- **Interactive Dashboard**: The dashboard analyzes data from Blinkit, an online grocery shopping application, featuring dynamic filters and key performance indicators (KPIs) such as total sales, average sales, number of items sold, and average ratings.
+- **Interactive Dashboard**: The dashboard analyzes data from Blinket, an online grocery shopping application, featuring dynamic filters and key performance indicators (KPIs) such as total sales, average sales, number of items sold, and average ratings.
 - **Data Handling**: The project involves detailed steps, including gathering business requirements, data cleaning, and modeling, to create insightful charts and a well-formatted dashboard.

 ## Steps Involved